Aeter-Project/Aeter/README.md

 # Aeter

-A Linux shell made with Quickshell
+A Linux Shell that is clean and usable for window manager user